-Yong Ning Foo, Founder and Educator
+Yong Ning Foo, Co-Founder and Lead Educator

 S.M.
 Computational Engineering, MIT

 Director (Asia-Pacific), Danaher

 Six-Sigma Black Belt, Caterpillar

 R2 Technologies (Hologic), Silicon Valley

 Yong Ning graduated with a Masters in Computation for Design and Optimisation from the Massachusetts Institute of Technology (MIT) under a full scholarship and spent a year working in a technology startup in Silicon Valley prior to returning to Singapore, where he was born and grew up in.